 Overall, these changes cause the Kinetic HD to have a more stabilizing hold.
 So the HD is better for high-output activities like running, but less comfortable for lower-output activities like hiking or everyday wear.
-By crossing the side panels at the bottom attachment point, the scrotum feels slightly lifted, and is kept further away from the thighs; and by moving down the upper attachment point, it creates less area for the genitalia to float around.
+By bringing the side panels together at the bottom attachment point, the scrotum feels slightly lifted, and is kept further away from the thighs; and by moving down the upper attachment point, it creates less area for the genitalia to float around.

 Personally, I thought the original Kinetic was ideal for hiking, but a little light on support for running.
 The Kinetic HD is just the opposite: they’ve been comfortable on runs up to 12 miles, but intentionally I no longer wear them for, say, Nordic skiing or office work.